jeremyandrews/Argus-app/memory-bank/progress.md

     - Improved codebase consistency by continuing the migration from NotificationData to ArticleModel
     - Documented best practices for handling PersistentModel in concurrent contexts
   - The app now successfully builds without errors in Swift 6 language mode

-- ✅ **Fixed Swift 6 Equatable Conformance Issues** (Completed):
-  - Resolved compilation issues with SwiftData models and Equatable conformance:
-    - Fixed `"Type 'ArticleModel' does not conform to protocol 'Equatable'"` errors
-    - Addressed `"Invalid redeclaration of '=='"` errors in model classes
-    - Solved compiler errors related to NotificationData and PersistentModel protocol
-  - Implemented a comprehensive solution approach:
-    - Kept in-class Equatable implementation in SwiftData model classes (the correct pattern)
-    - Removed obsolete code comments about moved Equatable implementations
-    - Updated ArgusApp.swift to use ArticleModel instead of NotificationData in all FetchDescriptor instances
-    - Fixed property name references in predicates to match ArticleModel (e.g., date → addedDate)
-  - Key learnings about SwiftData and Swift 6:
-    - The SwiftData `@Model` macro in Swift 6 generates partial Equatable machinery
-    - Explicit Equatable implementations in model classes must follow a consistent pattern
-    - Duplicate implementations across files can cause conflicts with macro-generated code
-    - NotificationData (legacy class) should be avoided in SwiftData contexts
-  - This fix allows the project to compile successfully and advances the migration path toward fully transitioning from NotificationData to ArticleModel

 - ✅ **Fixed Swift Closure Capture Semantics and Section Viewing Issues** (Completed):
   - Fixed section viewing problems where content was falling back to raw text: